 It takes a lot of effort to cling to your “normal” and not the “normal” of those around you.
 After the Chanel situation, I was lucky enough to have my husband bring me down to earth.
 Even though I wasn’t trying to buy a designer bag, he questioned why I suddenly wanted a new bag at all.
 That question helped me think more clearly and evaluate what I actually wanted.

 I still haven’t bought a new bag since—I am pretty satisfied with what I have.

 Before it sounds like I’m suggesting that you pass judgment on your friends or dump them altogether, consider this: It doesn’t matter who you hang out with as long as you maintain your individual sense of normal.

 This is not always easy to do.
 You may not notice how the clothes your friends wear or cars they drive impact the way you view your own clothes or car.
 You will have to consciously try to notice.
 Once you notice, you will gain the perspective you need to then consider the trade-offs.

 We all have to make trade-offs to have what we have.
 For example, my friend with the Chanel bag lives far outside of the city and drinks free coffee at work.
 I, however, live in Manhattan and typically work out of coffee shops.
 If my friend were to see my rent bill or mocha budget, she might balk in the same way I would at seeing the price tag on her Chanel bag.

 She can do it because of her trade-offs, just like I do with mine.
+We all have our own definition of financial wellness.
 She’s not judging me and I’m not judging her.
 We celebrate each other’s differences and move on because, at the end of the day, we have different “normals.”
 And there’s nothing wrong with that!